2020 Next Step survey

 School based traineeships available

-Lots of exciting traineeship opportunities are available in the Pathways Centre Y Block for Year 10/11’s for Term 1.
+New exciting traineeship opportunities are available in the Pathways Centre Y Block for Year 10’s for Term 2.
 Job boards will be updated regularly with new positions.
 Students can collect a registration form and apply now.

-Get paid while gaining a qualification when doing a school based traineeship!!
+Get paid while gaining a qualification when doing a school based traineeship and earn up to 8 QCE points!!
 A variety of traineeships are on offer with a focus on business, hospitality, retail and tourism.

 Hospitality and Business Traineeships: